This post may contain affiliate links. Please see my disclosure policy for details.

 With every dish we were told the ingredients, the traditions behind it and how to eat it like a local!

-So, if you’re struggling on where to eat in Vilnius, I’d highly recommend trying a sample of a few things while you’re here.
+So, if you’re struggling with where to eat in Vilnius, I’d highly recommend trying a sample of a few things while you’re here.

 What to Drink in Vilnius